 A heart positron emission tomography (PET) scan is an imaging test that uses a radioactive substance called a tracer to look for disease or poor blood flow in the heart.

 Unlike magnetic resonance imaging (MRI) and computed tomography (CT), which reveal the structure of and blood flow to and from organs, a PET scan gives more information about how organs and tissues are working.

-A heart PET scan can tell your doctor whether areas of your heart muscle are receiving enough blood, if there is heart damage or scar tissue in the heart, or if there is a build up of abnormal substances in the heart muscle.
+A heart PET scan can detect whether areas of your heart muscle are receiving enough blood, if there is heart damage or scar tissue in the heart, or if there is a buildup of abnormal substances in the heart muscle.

 A PET scan requires a small amount of radioactive material (tracer).

 You will need to wait nearby as the tracer is absorbed by your body.
 This takes about 1 hour in most cases.

 Then, you will lie on a narrow table, which slides into a large tunnel-shaped scanner.

 You must lie still during the PET scan so that the machine can produce clear images of your heart.

 Sometimes, the test is done in conjunction with stress testing (exercise or pharmacologic stress).

 The test takes about 90 minutes.